EnejL/mojAvto/README.md

 # Using npm script
 npm run ios

-# Using React Native CLI directly
+# Using React Native CLI directly (this is the preffered method)
 npx react-native run-ios
 ```